 The time between being able to use the flash takes forever as the battery gets cold and starts freezing.
 When you enter a room with a camera cooled down to those outside conditions, condensation occurs inside the camera.
 Sometimes even little ice particles form.
 The consequence?
 Guess what?
 Blurry photos!
 I can’t believe that some people want that on purpose and even use filters to get the effect!
 In the sub-Arctic you get it for free when you don’t pay attention.Never let the camera be outside for a long time in Alaska.
 Click To Tweet

-I scored the scarf in a consignment store for just $20!
+Many people disbelieve that being an Alaskan style blogger is possible temperature and shopping wise.
+Did they never hear about online stores?
+Well, you can even buy high-end fashion just here at the Last Frontier when you are lucky.
+I scored the Gucci scarf in a consignment store for just $20!
 Pretty lucky!
 Well, one woman’s trash, is another’s treasure. 😉A statement scarf is always a good idea. #timelessstyle Click To Tweet

 Want style solutions for all kind of dressing situations?
 Buy my style recipe book How to Dress for Success in Midlife.
 Give yourself the gift of style.